mikkosyrja/kuxaku/README.md

 	python3 -m jplephem excerpt --targets 506,507,508,509,510,511,512,513,517,518,519,520,\
 		521,522,523,524,525,526,527,528,529,530 2020/1/1 2030/1/1 jup341.bsp jovian2.bsp

+Pluto needed similar handling:

+	python3 -m jplephem excerpt --targets 9,999 2020/1/1 2030/1/1 plu058.bsp pluto.bsp

 Asteroid data is fetched separately with following URL:

 <https://ssd.jpl.nasa.gov/x/smb_spk.cgi?OBJECT=1&OPT=Make+SPK&OPTION=Make+SPK&START=2020-JAN-01&STOP=2030-JAN-01&EMAIL=foo@bar.org&TYPE=-B>

 Just change the OBJECT parameter to asteroid id number (for example, OBJECT=433 for Eros).
-Downloaded files have name <2000000+id>.bsp (2000433.bsp for Eros).
+Downloaded files used to have name <2000000+id>.bsp (2000433.bsp for Eros).
+That changed at some point.
+Newer downloads have name <20000000+id>.bsp (one more zero in the name).
+Also, new files use sun as a center instead of the barycenter.

 Preloaded files required by the script can be found from the data subdirectory.
 They all cover real time period between 2020-01-01 and 2030-01-01.